GAGGIUINO/gaggiuino.github.io/docs/learning/functions-guide.md

 - **Scales**: Hardware Scales required.
 View and tare scales.
 - **Tanks Water Level**: ToFnLED required.
 0 to 100%.
 - **System Uptime**: Machine uptime, counts from 0.
 10 to 15 minute warm-up is recommended.
-- **Dropping Beats**: Pressure release through the group head, system pressure and group water equalizing measure triggers when pressure is above 0.7bar.
+- **Dropping Beats**: Automatic pressure release through the group head, it is a system pressure and group water equalizing measure that triggers when pressure is above 0.7bar.
+This is done to improve shot consistency.

 # Home -> Brew Ratio
 <img alt="Dose" src="manual/01_001_dose.png">